makiftutuncu/eshotroid-legacy/README.md

 *What Is Eshotroid?*

-With Eshotroid, you can easily check all the busses and times for each of them in İzmir.
-Plus, you don't have to be connected to the internet each time.
-Just download the bus list and times for the busses you need when you have internet connection, then use all these without needing internet connection.
+Eshotroid is an application that makes it easy to check bus times and Kent Kart balance.

 With Eshotroid
-* You can see the list of busses.
-* You can see bus times for weekdays, saturdays and sundays for all busses.
+* You can see busses, their locations and their times.
-* You can search busses by their numbers and names of their routes.
+* You can search busses by their numbers and locations.
 * You can mark your favorite busses for easy access.
-* While checking the times for a bus, you can either see the times starting from that moment on or all the times for that day.
 * You can see the remaining time for a bus by touching it's time.
-* You can download the bus list and bus times whenever you want.
+* You can update the bus list and bus times whenever you want.
+* You can query the balance of your Kent Kart.

 Eshotroid supports *Turkish* and *English*.

 *How Do I Use Eshotroid?*

-You need to download and install Eshotroid, then download the bus list and times for the busses you need when you have internet connection.
-After that, you can use all these without needing internet connection.
+You need to download and install Eshotroid, then the setup wizard that will be shown on the first run will guide you throughout the process.

 *How Do I Install Eshotroid?*